-Each participant is automatically registered for the core courses, research and analysis skills, and Master Thesis in their first academic year in the programme.
-Each participant may participate in specialisation courses after they have registered for such courses in a timely manner through Qualtrics.
-Participants may request a course change for specialisation courses to the Board of Examiners through MyUM at least four weeks prior to the start of the course the request relates to.
-Participants may re-take courses after their first academic year if participants have registered themselves for courses were they did not receive a succeeding grade in a timely manner through MyUM.
+- 1. Students are informed on the registration procedure they must follow to have a correct and timely course registration, amongst others by publication on the Student Portal.
+It is the student's responsibility to check in time whether they have a valid registration. - Each student is automatically registered for the core courses, research and analysis skills, and Master Thesis in their first academic year in the programme.
+Each student may participate in specialisation courses after they have registered for such courses in a timely manner through Qualtrics. - 3.
+Students may request a course change for specialisation courses to the Board of Examiners via e-mail at least four weeks before the start of the course the request relates to. - 4.
+Students may re-take courses after their first academic year when they did not receive a succeeding grade and when they registered for such courses in a timely manner.